jcchavezs/coraza-httpbin/README.md

 ### Running in Go

 First you need to run the server using a directives file.
-Notice `@owasp_crs` folder is already included.

 ```shell
 go run github.com/jcchavezs/coraza-httpbin/cmd/coraza-httpbin@latest -directives ./directives.conf.example